airboxlab/airboxlab.github.io/_drafts/2016-08-22-streaming-microservices.md

 **Jobs** are the processes that transform input from a source to a desired result and output it to a sink.
 We have 2 types: _Spark Streaming_ jobs and _microservices_.

-**Communication** between sources, sinks & jobs depends on physical location of them (e.g. Foobot devices are living in users networks, data is crossing WAN), performance requirements (in memory vs over network), and flexibility (need to start/stop a source/sink dynamically).
+**Communication** between sources, sinks & jobs depends on physical location of them (e.g. Foobot devices are living in users networks, data is sent through WAN), performance requirements (in memory vs over network), and flexibility (need to start/stop a source/sink dynamically).

 Finally, a streaming pipeline is all about sources, sinks and how data goes from one to another.
 With (you guess so) complex interactions between them.
 That's what I'm going to detail in the next section.